Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/lattice.rst

 - If your object has a large number of vertices, it would be difficult to edit portions of it quickly in Edit Mode.
   Using a lattice will allow you to deform large portions efficiently.
-- The smooth deformation you get from a lattice modifier can be hard to achieve manually in Edit Mode.
+- The smooth deformation you get from a Lattice Modifier can be hard to achieve manually in Edit Mode.
 - Multiple objects can use the same lattice, thus allowing you to edit multiple objects at once.
 - Like all modifiers, it is non-destructive.
 Meaning all changes happen on top of the original geometry, which you can still go back and edit without affecting the deformation.